 This program includes online access, a full printed program with two CDs, and a slew of bonuses to help you learn your options and communicate your wishes.

-Download your free copy of this guide from T. Rowe Price to examine assets you may pass on to your heirs and learn strategies to guide your estate planning.
+Review this checklist from T. Rowe Price to examine assets you may pass on to your heirs and learn strategies to guide your estate planning.

 This comprehensive book by Cornelia R. Tenney addresses the rules and steps to estate planning through simple, clear language.
 It also contains a collection of annotated forms, including a living trust, a pour-over will, a living will, a durable power of attorney, a health care proxy, and more.